Writing Microstation (DGN) Text Nodes with FME

 Start FME Workbench.
 On the Start Page, select New Workspace to create a blank canvas.

-The Creator Transformer is a way to add features to a workspace by using parameters supplied by the user.
-It can be very useful, like in this case, where we are trying to prove a concept.
-For more information on the Creator, please see the link to the documentation.
+The Creator transformer creates a feature to start a workspace using parameters supplied by the user.
+For more information on the Creator, please see the documentation.

-Click on the canvas and type AttributeCreator and double click to select it from the list of Transformers to add it to the canvas.
+Click on the canvas, type AttributeCreator, and double-click to select it from the list of transformers and add it to the canvas.

 Set the Format to Bentley MicroStation Design (V8)